Plane-layer Rayleigh-B\'enard convection up to $Ra=10^{11}$: Near-wall fluctuations and role of initial conditions: Long-term evolution of convection under different imposed shear flows

-Figure~\ref{fig:profile_decay} (f) traces the temporal variation of the mean flow along $x$-direction, which is calculated as $\int_0^1 \langle u_x \rangle_A dz$.
+Figure~\ref{fig:profile_decay}(f) traces the temporal variation of the mean flow along $x$-direction, which is calculated as $\int_0^1 \langle u_x \rangle_A dz$.
 This is a flow rate.
 For the cases with weak or no initial shear flow, C1 and C2, we observe a randomly fluctuating mean flow indicating that the convective current dominates across the domain.
 Nevertheless, in case C2 it takes a short duration for the initial shear flow mode to decay.
 The buoyancy-driven flow takes over only after approximately 200 free-fall time units.
-The cases C3, C4 and C5 have a sufficiently stronger initial flow amplitude, such that it requires more than 550 free-fall time units for a full decay.
+The cases C3, C4 and C5 have a sufficiently stronger initial sinusoidal flow amplitude, such that it requires more than 550 free-fall time units for a full decay.
 Consequently, these cases were run for longer total integration times to quantify the time it takes for the signature of initial shear flow to disappear completely.
 The temporal decay of the shear flow mode follows a consistent power law of $t^{-0.002}$, with prefactors that increase with the amplitude $\tilde{A}_i$ of the initial sinusoidal profile.
 We observe that C3 begins to deviate from this power law after approximately 650 free-fall times.
 After nearly 950 units, the mean flow begins to fluctuate around zero mean, like in cases C1 and C2.
 Furthermore, cases C4 and C5 require far longer times than 1000 units for the flow to recover a completely buoyancy-dominated dynamics.
-In all cases, the shear mode, which was initially exited, is not sustained by the nonlinear couplings of the degrees of freedom of the turbulent flow.
+In all cases, the shear mode, which was initially excited, is not sustained by the nonlinear couplings of the degrees of freedom of the turbulent flow.
+For a pure sine mode $u_x(z) = \tilde{A}_i \sin(\pi z)$ subjected to viscous effects alone, the velocity field decays as $u_x(z, t) = \tilde{A}_i \sin(\pi z) e^{-\tilde\nu \pi^2 t}$.
+This corresponds to a decaying flow rate of $(2\tilde{A}_i/\pi) e^{-\tilde\nu \pi^2 t}$.
+Here, $\tilde\nu=\sqrt{Pr/Ra}$, the dimensionless kinematic viscosity.
+This decay rate is significantly slower than the observed power law of $t^{-0.002}$, demonstrating that the convective turbulence contributes overwhelmingly to the overall decay of the flow rate.

 The globally averaged dimensionless quantities Reynolds number, $Re$, and Nusselt number, $Nu$, represent the total momentum and heat flux, respectively.
 They were defined in \eref{eq:NuRe}.
 The intensity of turbulence increases with $Ra$ and consequently so does the $Re$.
 We now consider two approaches for calculating the Nusselt number -- from the wall temperature gradient and from the convective transport of temperature -- which are represented as $Nu_w$ and $Nu_v$ respectively,